-Characteristic Description Equal Guardband t > 330 ns: ±5% ≤ guardband < ±(5.1% + 16.5 ns) $t \le 330 \text{ ns: guardband} = \pm 16.5 \text{ ns}$ All pulses, even from the most stable sources, have some amount of jitter.
-To avoid disqualifying pulses that are intended to qualify but are not absolutely correct values, we provide an arbitrary guardband.
+Characteristic Description Video Trigger Sensitivity, A 2 division composite video signal will have a 0.6 division sync tip. typical The typical sensitivities are as follows: Source Typical Sensitivity Input Channels 2 divisions of composite video EXT 400 mV of composite video EXT/5 2 V of composite video Video Trigger Formats Field rates: 50 Hz to 60 Hz and Field Rates Line rates: 15 kHz to 20 kHz (NTSC, PAL, SECAM) Trigger Hold Off Range 500 ns minimum to 10 s maximum Pulse Width Trigger Modes < (Less than), > (Greater than), = (E equal), ≠ (Not Equal) Pulse Width Trigger Equal: The oscilloscope triggers who en the trailing edge of the pulse crosses the trigger level.
+Point Not Equal: If the pulse is narrower than the specified width, the trigger point is the trailing edge.
+Otherwise, the oscilloscope triggers when a pulse continues longer than the time specified as the Pulse Width.
+Less than: The trigger point is the tr • • Greater than (also called time-out tri Pulse Width. gger): The oscilloscope triggers when a pulse continues longer than the time specified as the Pulse Width Range 33 ns ≤ width ≤ 10 sec Pulse Width Resolution 16.5 ns or 1 part per thousand, whichever is larger Equal Guardband t > 330 ns: $\pm 5\% \le \text{guardband} \le \pm (5.1\% + 16.5 \text{ ns})$ $t \le 330$ ns: guardband = $\pm 16.5$ ns are not absolutely correct values, we e sources, have some amount of jitter.
+To avoid disqualifying pulses that are intended to qualify but e provide an arbitrary guardband.
 Any measured pulse width within the guardband will qualify.
-If looking for pulse width differences that are smaller than the guardband width, offsetting the center should allow discriminating differences down to the guardband accuracy.
-Not Equal Guardband $t > 330 \text{ ns: } \pm 5\% \le \text{guardband} < \pm (5.1\% + 16.5 \text{ ns})$ 165 ns < t ≤ 330 ns: guardband = -16.5 ns/+33 ns $t \le 165 \text{ ns}$: guardband = $\pm 16.5 \text{ ns}$ All pulses, even from the most stable sources, have some amount of jitter.
+If lat are smaller than the guardband width, offsetting the center should allow discriminating differences Not Equal Guardband t > 330 ns: ±5% ≤ guardband < ±(5.1% + 16.5 ns) 165 ns < t ≤ 330 ns: guardband = -16.5 ns/+33 ns $t \le 165 \text{ ns: guardband} = \pm 16.5 \text{ ns}$ All pulses, even from the most stable sources, have some amount of jitter.
 To avoid disqualifying pulses that are intended to qualify but are not absolutely correct values, we provide an arbitrary guardband.
 Any measured pulse width outside the guardband will qualify.
 If looking for pulse width differences that are smaller than the guardband width, offsetting the center should allow discriminating differences down to the guardband accuracy.
 Not equal has slightly better ability to deal with small pulse widths than equal.
 The accuracy is not better.
-Trigger Frequency Counter Frequency Counter Resolution 6 digits Frequency Counter Accuracy (typical) ±51 parts per million including all frequency reference errors and ±1 count errors Frequency Counter Frequency Range AC coupled, 10 Hz minimum to rated bandwidth Frequency Counter Pulse width or edge selected trigger source Signal Source Frequency counter measures selected trigger source at all times in pulse width and edge mode, including when oscilloscope acquisition is halted due to changes in run status, or acquisition of a single shot event has completed.
-The frequency counter does not measure pulses that do not qualify as legitimate trigger events.
-Pulse Width mode: Counts pulses of sufficient magnitude inside the 250 ms measurement window that qualify as triggerable events (e.g. all narrow pulses in a PWM pulse train if set to < mode and the limit is set to a relatively small number).
-Edge Trigger mode: Counts all pulses of sufficient magnitude.
+Trigger Frequency C ounter Frequency Counter Resolution 6 digits Frequency Counter Accuracy (typical) ±51 parts per million including all fre equency reference errors and ±1 count errors Frequency Counter Frequency Range AC coupled, 10 Hz minimum to rated bandwidth requency Counter Pulse width or edge selected trigger source Signal Source Frequency counter measures selected trigger source at all times in pulse width and edge mode, including when oscilloscope acquisition is halted due to changes in run status, or acquisition of a single shot event has completed.
+The frequency counter does not mea asure pulses that do not qualify as legitimate trigger events. f sufficient magnitude inside the 250 ms measurement window that qualify as triggerable events (e.g. ain if set to < mode and the limit is set to a relatively small number).
+Edge Trigger mode: Counts all pulse es of sufficient magnitude.